BTiLeo/WhaleAPIQuickStart/README.md

 ├── BackendNodeJS/     # Node.js Express Backend
 └── BackendGo/         # Go (Golang) Native Backend
 ```

-Security Best Practices
+## Security Best Practices

-In this demonstration, we use a mocked key (ShowMeSample) for educational purposes to simulate a successful API response.
+In this demonstration, we use a mocked key (`ShowMeSample`) for educational purposes to simulate a successful API response.
 In a real production environment:

-    Never hardcode your PKey in the source code.
+1. **Never** hardcode your `PKey` in the source code.
 Use Environment Variables or a secure Key Vault.

-    Never expose your PKey to the frontend client (Browser/Mobile App).
+2. **Never** expose your `PKey` to the frontend client (Browser/Mobile App).
 All API calls must originate from your secure backend servers.

-    Always implement proper CORS policies and IP whitelisting on your backend wrapper to prevent unauthorized access.
+3. **Always** implement proper CORS policies and IP whitelisting on your backend wrapper to prevent unauthorized access.

+---
-Powered by BTi Integration Team.
+*Powered by BTi Integration Team.*